CPD Explained

 CPD for Organisations

-Organisations are able to recognise that Continuing Professional Development can be used to ensure quality levels remain high across all departments.
-CPD can help to identify potential skill gaps in the workplace, and highlight areas where the business can be improved.
+Many organisations recognise that Continuing Professional Development can be used to ensure quality levels remain high across all departments.
+CPD helps to identify potential skill gaps in the workplace, and highlight areas where the business can be improved.
 CPD encourages a healthy learning culture which can lead to a more fulfilled and valuable workforce.

-Continuing Professional Development should be used to attract a higher level of candidates when recruiting for new roles, by encouraging better talent towards the organisation.
-CPD is a tool for improvements in business performance and efficiency, whilst also helping staff with their individual learning requirements.
+Continuing Professional Development should be used to attract a higher level of candidates when recruiting for new roles, and encouraging better talent towards the organisation.
+CPD is a tool for making business improvements, whilst also helping staff with their individual learning requirements.